I’ve been reminded that a picture paints a thousand words. Therefore, can some pictures help in the design of small, safe experiments?

 The web-site is devoted to detailed discussion of each of the three strategies printed in green, and you might want to investigate them more in your own time starting at: what is a nudge.

 In the meanwhile, it pays to manage my feelings generated when I try out those strategies.
 This is important as some actions have unexpected impact on my body, as listed in the ‘body’ diagram, above.

 When I am faced with high emotion, there are ‘other parts’ of my anatomy that can send me into Flight or Fight or, as will be seen, other trickier reactions.

 Steps along the Yellow Brick Road

-Note that talking can be quite a problem for us human beings.
+Note that talking to others can be quite a problem for us human beings; often as tricky as the conversations we have with ourselves – in our heads.
 For instance: